 The Arabic calligraphy on the wall, the carpeted stairs, the plastic flowers in the vase, the scent of spices in the kitchen despite there being nothing on the stove: all this brought back his grand-uncle’s home, and with it the shameful memory of his own embarrassment about it.

 Shamsie’s writing reveals the darker aspects of modern life – reminding us that each of us is just one incident away from being reduced to an over-dramatic news report or a statistic in a surveillance study.
-She raises questions about citizenship and the democracy, but her stance towards the State as an institution, towards right wing or left wing parties, or even towards family, patriotism and nationhood, is deliberately left unclear.
+She raises questions about citizenship and democracy, but her stance towards the State as an institution, towards right-wing or left-wing parties, or even towards family, patriotism and nationhood, is deliberately left unclear.
 Her story unfolds in a way that the reader is free to draw his/her own conclusions.
-However, the book is definitely very bold – sparking questions like: Which nation is an immigrant loyal to – the one he comes from, or the one he currently resides in?
-How can one follow one’s religion is a cosmopolitan society without being persecuted for it?
+However, the book is definitely very bold – sparking questions like Which nation is an immigrant loyal to – the one he comes from, or the one he currently resides in?
+How can one follow one’s religion in a cosmopolitan society without being persecuted for it?
 Who will stand up for us – the family we were born with, or the family we choose?

 ‘How old is she?’